gwierzchowski/SV_Challenge/README.md

 - Few thinks noted in the code as `TODO`.
 - Unit and integration tests !!!
+- Alternative single thread algorithm, that would produce exact water levels.
+E.g. working on BigRational type.
+Note: it should consider some point groups with equal water level and treat them as an units, the approach `diff / 2.0` will not work e.g. for the case [4,1,1,1].
 - It is possible to introduce some parallelism.
   * At first `rayon` crate could be used to add water during rain to points and produce results (steps 1 and 3 of `rain` function).
   * Water stabilization function can be I think parallelized in following way.
 As in 'v2' algorithm we sort points by ground level and at first process first N highest points.
 Then if after this step some points became out of water, then process all points between those 2 in separate thread.